python/devguide/experts.rst

 =============

-This document has tables that list Python Modules, Tools, Platforms and Interest Areas and names for each item that indicate a maintainer or an expert in the field.
-This list is intended to be used by issue submitters, issue triage people, and other issue participants to find people to add to the nosy list or to contact directly by email for help and decisions on feature requests and bug fixes.
+This document has tables that list Python Modules, Tools, Platforms and Interest Areas and GitHub names for each item that indicate a maintainer or an expert in the field.
+This list is intended to be used by issue submitters, issue triage people, and other issue participants to find people to @mention or add as reviewers to issues and pull requests.
 People on this list may be asked to render final judgement on a feature or bug.
 If no active maintainer is listed for a given module, then questionable changes should go to python-dev, while any other issues can and should be decided by any committer.

+Developers can choose to follow labels, so if a label that they are following is added to an issue or pull request, they will be notified automatically.
+The :file:`CODEOWNERS` file is also used to indicate maintainers that will be automatically added as reviewers to pull requests.

-Unless a name is followed by a '*', you should never assign an issue to that person, only make them nosy.
+Unless a name is followed by a '*', you should never assign an issue to that person.
 Names followed by a '*' may be assigned issues involving the module or topic.

-..
-TODO document automatic assignment/nosy: people need not add them manually
+Names followed by a '^' indicate old bugs.python.org usernames, for people that did not transition to GitHub.

 The Platform and Interest Area tables list broader fields in which various people have expertise.
 These people can also be contacted for help,